Jerry Sadowitz

 Jerry Sadowitz (born June 1961) is an American-born Scottish stand-up comedian and magician.

 Notorious for his controversial brand of black comedy, Sadowitz has said that audiences going to see a comedian should suspend their beliefs.
 He has influenced a generation of comedians, but states that "politically incorrect comedy: it's me, and it's been ripped off by loads and loads of comics".
 In 2007, he was voted the 15th-greatest stand-up comic on Channel 4's 100 Greatest Stand-Ups.
 In the 2010 list, he was voted the 33rd-greatest stand-up comic.

-Sadowitz is also widely acclaimed as one of the best close-up magicians in the world and an accomplished practitioner of sleight of hand, having written several books on magic and invented several conjuring innovations.
+Sadowitz has also been described by some critics as a highly skilled close-up magician and practitioner of sleight of hand.
+He has written several books on magic and developed several conjuring innovations.

 Early life

 Sadowitz was born in June 1961 in New Jersey, the son of a Scottish-Jewish mother named Roslyn and a Jewish-American father who worked as a scrap metal merchant.
 His parents split up when he was three, and he moved with his mother back to her native Glasgow when he was seven.
 Sadowitz attended Calderwood Lodge Primary and then Shawlands Academy.
 He took an interest in magic at the age of nine, and by the age of 11 decided that he wanted to become a magician, acquiring books from Tam Shepherd's Magic and Joke Shop.
 Sadowitz was encouraged by his mother to research magic at his local library, and he was once kicked out of a school exam after the examiner discovered his deck of cards and thought he was cheating.
 He has suffered from ulcerative colitis since childhood.